silentorb/design-and-development/articles/mortal-growth.md

 * Any major improvements upon a system require the removal of previous elements
 * The more experimental a system, the more it requires temporal stepping-stone components
 * Sometimes too much effort is put into short-lived components
-* When a system is monolithic, replacement of most components excessively breaks other components throughout the system
+* When a system is monolithic, the replacement of a components easily breaks other components throughout the system
 * A system can efficiently handle experimentation and growth when it is designed to have any of it's components replaced

 ### Rules

-* When designing a system, anticipate that system being someday replaced
+* When designing a system, anticipate that system being replaced someday
 * Divide a system into smaller parts that can be replaced without breaking other parts of the system